-A warm welcome awaits you at Cloag Farm where you may stay in one of our three family-run farm cottages.

 Perthshire is also Big Tree Country.
 Perthshire has some of the most remarkable trees, woodlands and country gardens in Europe.
 As the countryside is ablaze with trees and flowers they provide a spectacular backdrop for walks and activities.
 Just a short trip can take you to Europe's oldest tree, the world's highest hedge, the sole survivor from Shakespeare's 'Birnam Wood' ... and it doesn't stop there.

 The town of Perth itself is 15 minutes by car and is an excellent shopping centre with a wide choice of shops and supermarkets.
 There is also a museum, 2 art galleries, a theatre, a children's indoor theme park, an ice rink and leisure pool and large public parks by the river Tay.
-A newly opened Concert Hall has an exciting and varied programme of events.
+A vibrant Concert Hall has an exciting and varied programme of events.
 Crieff is about 20 minutes away to the west, and is well worth a visit for exploring bespoke shops.

 Looking further afield, day trips to Edinburgh, Glasgow, St. Andrews, and even Loch Ness and Glencoe are all popular with our visitors.